All Saints Church, Maidstone: The building

 The church sits in a small churchyard with the River Medway to the west, the remnants of the college, including its gateway, to the south, the Archbishop's Palace to the north-west and the palace's tithe barn to the north-east.
-The medieval wall on the north and west sides of the churchyard and the Monckton War Memorial in the churchyard are both separately listed as Grade II structures.
+The medieval wall along the north and west sides of the churchyard, as well as the Monckton War Memorial located within the churchyard, are both individually designated as Grade II listed structures.

-The church is built of rag-stone in the Perpendicular style with buttressed walls and a crenellated parapet.
+The church is built of ragstone in the Perpendicular style with buttressed walls and a crenellated parapet.
 The tower is on the south-west corner and is 78 ft tall.
 It formerly had a spire, which was destroyed by a lightning strike in 1730.
 It has a nave six bays long with aisles on the north and south sides with a clerestory running the length of the church.
 On the south side is a chapel originally for the use of the Fraternity of Corpus Christi, a local lay community.
 The Credence and four-seated Sedilla incorporate a monument to the first master of the college, John Wotton (died 1417).
 Further monuments exist to Archbishop Courtenay, Lawrence Washington (died 1619), John Davy (died 1631) and a combined memorial to John Astley (died c.
 1595), his son Sir John Astley (died 1639) and their wives.
 Burials in the church include the Astleys, Washington and the three Barons Astley of Reading.
 In the churchyard is the tomb of William Shipley, founder of the Royal Society of Arts.